ForlinxEmbedded/ForlinxEmbedded.github.io/platform/resources/solutions/OK3588-C_Linux_Buildroot_User_Manual.md

 #### 1.2 Fetching Source Code Using Repo

-The Forlinx OK3588 BSP is managed via a manifest repository.
-Access permissions are required to fetch the source code.
-If you are unsure whether you have access permissions, you can click the GitHub repository link below to test it.
-If you can view the repository contents, it indicates you have permission; otherwise, please contact Forlinx to join the team and obtain the required permissions.
+The Forlinx OK3588 BSP is managed through a manifest repository, which requires access permissions to retrieve the source code.
+If you're uncertain about your access permissions, you can check by clicking the GitHub repository link below.
+If you can view the contents of the repository, it means you have the necessary permission.
+If not, please reach out to Forlinx to request access and join the team.

-Meanwhile, when pulling from GitHub, please configure a key to establish a connection with GitHub.
-If you have not yet configured GitHub authentication on your local machine, you can refer to Section 1.3 below for setup instructions.
+When pulling from GitHub, please configure a key to establish a connection.
+If you have not yet set up GitHub authentication on your local machine, refer to Section 1.3 below for setup instructions.

 ```plain
 # manifest repository address
 https://github.com/FLembedded/manifests_linux
 ```

-Once all the above requirements are met, you can directly follow the steps below to pull the source code:
+Once all the above requirements are met, you can follow the following steps to pull the source code:

 ##### 1.2.1 Creating a Working Directory